NickPhura/ReliableControls/README.md

 #### Running The Test(s)
 * run `npm test`

-#### Assumptions
+#### General Developer Commentary
-* Assumed that the log files are text files.
-Other file types not tested.
+* There are a basic set of end-to-end unit tests.
-* Assumed that a valid
+* Testing only covers some of the basic happy paths.
+Extreme edge cases, like what would happen if the log file was corrupt, are not specifically taken into account.

 ## WebBonus
 #### Key Components